-There are other two and four legged friends that I would be honored to create lasting memories for those who are still here.
+If you have two and four legged friends that have passed I would be honored to create lasting memories for those who are still here.

 Humanity is in crisis as we have pushed beyond the limits of our amazing planet earth.
 We simply consume too much, pollute too much, and live out of balance with the resources of our home.
 Every year we reach our global overreach on an earlier and earlier day…the amount of extraction vs the amount of regeneration.

 I’m devastated by the problems we face and the lack of willingness to change.
 The lack of reverence for nature and all the amazing creatures that inhabit this world.
 This series of work honors and grieves for the beauty that surrounds us, the tragedy of its loss and the seemingly intractable trajectory we are on toward our own demise.

 I want to capture what we are losing and what we have lost.
 To bring it back to life in the art I make and share it with the world.
 To be able to take the ashes of burnt homes, sequoias and rain forest and weave them with living plants, earth and fire into something that, while dead, is alive with vision and purpose.
 Something that can capture our tears and grief while inspiring us with meaning and movement toward action to save and grow and replenish what we can.